Banner

 (Though members currently travel from Scotland, Glos and Lancs as well)

 For writers unable to get to all the lovely southern-based groups.
 Run on Milford lines for published writers of SF who are serious about writing for publication.
 Strictly limited to ten members, so places only become available if someone drops out.
 Contact: jacey(at)jaceybedford.co.uk.
 Held close to Huddersfield - four times per year.
+The winter meeting is often online.

 Courses and Workshops